BLET packets due by November 16th

 - Provide all required student study books, law books, and materials

-- Furnish specific miscellaneous equipment for training (flashlight, whistle, duty belt keepers, earmuff style hearing protectors, traffic collision investigation template, handcuff keys, groin protectioin, ear buds, 9x6x4 foam yoga block, etc.)
+- Furnish specific miscellaneous equipment for training (flashlight, whistle, duty belt keepers, earmuff style hearing protectors, traffic collision investigation template, handcuff keys, groin protection, ear buds, 9x6x4 foam yoga block, etc.)

 - Provide any other miscellaneous equipment needed during course